 Change (cd) to your hw8 directory, which should contain GRADER and ListSorts.java.
 (Your entire implementation should be in ListSorts.java.)
 You're not allowed to change any other files, so you can't submit them.
-Include your name, login, lab section, lab TA's name, and answers to Parts III and IV in GRADER.
-Make sure your code compiles and your tests run correctly on the \lab\ machines just before you submit.
+Include your name, login, and answers to Parts III and IV in GRADER.
+Make sure your code compiles and your tests run correctly on the lab machines just before you submit.